rstudio/shinybootstrap2/README.md

 This package provides R code and web resources for using [Bootstrap 2](http://getbootstrap.com/2.3.2/) with Shiny.

 Versions of Shiny up to and including 0.10.2.2 generate HTML that uses Bootstrap 2.
-After version 0.10.2.2, Shiny switched to [Bootstrap 3](http://getbootstrap.com/), which is not fully compatible with Bootstrap 2.
+With version 0.11, Shiny switched to [Bootstrap 3](http://getbootstrap.com/), which is not fully compatible with Bootstrap 2.
 This package enables backward compatibility for Shiny apps that require Bootstrap 2.

 ## Quick start